← Back to Blog

 • Disconnect battery (obviously)

-• Drain oil (have a container → ready)
+• Drain oil (have an oil drain pan → ready)

 • Disconnect throttle cable